Chapter 3: Student Affairs

 5. The method and time limitations for appeal, if any are applicable.

-- The student shall be advised by the Vice President for Student Affairs, in writing, of the breach of policy(ies) of which he/she is charged.
+- The student shall be advised by the Vice President for Institutional Excellence and Student Success, in writing, of the breach of policy(ies) of which he/she is charged.
 Written charges of alleged violations will include: the alleged policy violation; a statement of the facts to be presented; and a statement that a hearing will be conducted before the Northeast State Student Discipline Committee on the charges together with notice of the date, time and place of hearing.
 The hearing date will be scheduled within ten (10) business days of student election of a Student Discipline Committee hearing.
 The hearing will be conducted at the date, time, and place specified, unless postponed for good cause.

 - Written charges and hearing determinations will be served by handing a copy to the person or by mailing via certified mail a copy to the person at his residence or last known residence.
 The student will have five (5) business days to select a hearing option.
 Student failure to respond in writing within five (5) days of receipt will constitute a waiver of all hearing options.